sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Push_Notifications/Configuring_Push_Services/Creating_a_Google_API_Console_project_and_client_ID.md

 {"title":"Creating a Google API Console project and client ID","weight":"10"}

-# Creating a Google API Console project and client ID

 Before you can integrate Google Sign-In into your website, you must have a Google API Console project.
 In the project, you create a client ID, which you need to call the sign-in API.

 To create a Google API Console project and client ID, follow these steps: